TypeRocket/docs/v5/route-templates.md

 The secret to this is the `tr_route_template()` function.

+## About Route Templates

+To add a route-template go to your routes file located at `routes/public.php` and create them there.
+Route-templates work like normal routes in every way with only a few key differences.

+- Route-templates will respond no matter what request method is used with a default handler.
+Normal routes only respond to their defined request methods.
+- Route-templates have global middleware only.
+Normal routes only use the middleware of their definition.
+- Route-templates cannot be named.
+- Route-templates do not match a given URL path.
+They match a [WordPress template name](https://developer.wordpress.org/themes/basics/template-hierarchy/).

+*Note: Route-templates do not replace your theme's need for an `index.php` file.*

 ## Enabling

 To enable route-templates you need to register the `\TypeRocketPro\Services\TemplateRouter` service in your `app.services` configuration file.